How To Make Homemade Candy Corn

 There is a bit of candy-making required here, but it’s Candy-Making 101.
 I definitely recommend having a candy thermometer or instant-read thermometer to keep track of the temperature of the sugar syrup as it cooks, but that’s the most stressful this recipe gets.
 Also, we’re only cooking the sugar syrup to the lower end of the candy spectrum — at this stage, if you over-reach your temperature goal, you can add a splash of water to the pan to bring down the temperature and take another run at it.

-Once you have the dough, making the actual candy corns is like a grade school craft project.
+Once you have the dough, making the actual candy corn shapes is like a grade-school craft project.
 All the rolling, shaping, and cutting can get a bit tedious, so be sure to have a podcast or some good music on in the background.

-Before you ask, I will tell you that this recipe uses corn syrup, and unfortunately, I don't have a good recommendation for a substitute.
-Candy corn is such an occasional thing for me and corn syrup is so good at what it does (namely, making candy-making easy and preventing the sugar from crystalizing), that I feel ok using it in this recipe.
-This is personally-speaking, of course.
-I'd love to hear thoughts on good substitutes in the comments section.
+Before you ask, I will tell you that this recipe uses corn syrup, and unfortunately, I don’t have a good recommendation for a substitute.
+Candy corn is such an occasional thing for me, and corn syrup is so good at what it does (namely, making candy-making easy and preventing the sugar from crystalizing), that I feel fine using non-high-fructose corn syrup in this recipe.
+This is personally speaking, of course.
+I’d love to hear thoughts on good substitutes in the comments section.

-This candy corn tastes like the real thing.
-No lies.
-They are definitely sweet, but not so sweet they make your teeth hurt.
-Best of all, they have that exact same candy corn texture: chewy at first, then dissolving into delicious ephemeral sugariness.
+This candy corn tastes like the real thing, which is to say, it tastes addictively sweet.
+Best of all, homemade candy corn has that exact same candy corn texture: chewy at first, and then dissolving into delicious ephemeral sugariness.

 If you don’t like store-bought candy corn, then you’re probably not going to be a big fan of the homemade version.
 But if you love candy corn, then this recipe will blow you away.